Southern Oregon Success partners provide a vast array of resources. Partners are listed below by service category.

 Resolve is the CDRC (Center for Dispute Resolution) of southern Oregon.
 Resolve houses professional mediators, educators, and community volunteers dedicated to building safer, healthier communities at home, work, and at school through conflict resolution education and services.
 Youth programs work with at-risk children involved with juvenile justice and in K-12 schools to foster safer learning environments through student peer mediation and bullying intervention.
 Resolve serves the southern Oregon region through working with people in both Jackson and Josephine counties.

-The Rose Circle Mentoring Network supports, engages, and empowers youth through mentoring.
+The Rouge Mentoring Network supports, engages, and empowers youth through mentoring.
 The Rose Circle Mentoring Network partners with local agencies to serve thousands of youth, ages 10 to 24, and train hundreds of mentors throughout Jackson County.